edumardo/sockets-UDP/README.md

 # sockets-UDP
-Client-server model example with UDP sockets
+Client-server model example with UDP sockets in C.